python-jsonschema/jsonschema/docs/validate.rst

         Validate the given schema against the validator's `META_SCHEMA`.

-        Raises:

-            jsonschema.exceptions.SchemaError: if the schema is invalid
+        :raises: `jsonschema.exceptions.SchemaError` if the schema
+            is invalid

     .. method:: is_type(instance, type)

         Check if the instance is of the given (JSON Schema) type.

         :type type: str

-        Returns:

-            bool
+        :rtype: bool

-        Raises:
+        :raises: `jsonschema.exceptions.UnknownType` if ``type``

-            jsonschema.exceptions.UnknownType: if ``type`` is not a known type
+            is not a known type.

     .. method:: is_valid(instance)

         Check if the instance is valid under the current `schema`.

-        Returns:

-            bool
+        :rtype: bool

         >>> schema = {"maxItems" : 2}
         >>> Draft3Validator(schema).is_valid([2, 3, 4])